plt-tud/UAUtilityClasses/README.md

 Python Generator that creates UA mapped class prototypes derived from OPC UA XML Descriptions.

+## IPC Managed Classes & Manager

+A framework for creating parallelizable objects.

 ## UA RemoteMap

 A Server scanner that assists in searching and mapping remote nodes.